 The word "dell" means valley or glen.Across from the Hall and the canal, there are sheep grazing in the valley,looking towards Little Moreton Hall and the Lowndes ancestral home,Old House Green.It truly is a most delightful part of the world,not unlike the Stour Valley where I grew up What might John Constable have done with his easel here!
 There is a village called Ramsdell near Basingstoke and a Ramsdell Theatre in Connecticut ,USA.

-It was built around 1760 by the Cartwright Family, who had been major landowners in the area for centuries.
-This particular branch of the Cartwrights lived at a smaller house called Old House Green, the family's traditional home for some time and in the heart of the area they farmed.
+It was built around 1760 by the Cartwright Family, who were major landowners in the area for centuries.
+This particular branch of the Cartwrights lived at a smaller house called Old House Green, the family's traditional home for some time.
 It would seem that a Ralph Cartwright started the initiative in 1750s, probably actively helped by his nephew Thomas who later inherited Ramsdell and the estates from Ralph.
 See the Cartwrights own section.

 WILLIAM OF RAMSDELL